 An exclusive project is underway in the Vasastaden district of Stockholm, Sweden.
-The Norra Tornen are currently being developed by Oscar Properties, with the Innovation Tower set to be the tallest residential building in the city, at 125 metres (410 feet) and 38 floors.
-The second, Helix Tower, is just a bit smaller at 36 floors.
+The Norra Tornen is currently being developed by Oscar Properties, with the Innovation Tower set to be the tallest residential building in the city, at 125 meters (410 feet) and 38 floors.
+The second, Helix-Tower, is just a bit smaller at 36 floors.
 Both towers have a unique design, in the form of box-shaped modules that have been merged together.

 Separate design for every floor

-“We analysed the dynamics in FEM-Design by calculating the natural frequency of the building, and after that, we calculated acceleration on the upper floors.
-FEM-Design enabled us to understand the structural behaviour and design the building to fulfil requirements.”
+“We analyzed the dynamics in FEM-Design by calculating the natural frequency of the building, and after that, we calculated acceleration on the upper floors.
+FEM-Design enabled us to understand the structural behavior and design the building to fulfill requirements.”

 3D framework essential for advanced analysis